 While the painful build-up of fat might prevent you from performing any heavy exercise, maintaining a moderately active lifestyle is key to helping reduce the pain and symptoms.
 Even gentle walking and leg movements can help mobilize the fat deposits and lymph fluid, reducing the inflammation and pain thereof (22).

 In the initial stages of lipedema, women should try and maintain an active lifestyle.
 Even light walking for 45 minutes, 4 to 5 times a week may be helpful.
 However, women diagnosed with lipedema in the later stages might find it difficult to move due to the pain associated with the fat buildup in the lower half of their bodies.

-Other treatments that might help improve the symptoms of lipedema include liposuction (surgical removal of subcutaneous fat), massage therapy, compression (with or without vibration therapy), and manual lymph drainage (23), (21).
+Other treatments that might help improve the symptoms of lipedema include liposuction (surgical removal of subcutaneous fat), physical therapy, massage therapy, compression therapy (with or without vibration), and manual lymph drainage (24), (25).

 Regular low-impact exercise and following the lipedema diet might help reduce some symptoms and manage this condition better.

 Infographic: Stages Of Lipedema

 Lipedema is usually diagnosed by a physical examination of the skin and the amount of fat buildup underneath.
 Starting from small nodules, it could progress to fatty folds, changing the appearance of the legs altogether.
 Click on the infographic below to know what to expect during the various stages of lipedema.